nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 was clever enough.
 It's that the parts lived in different worlds that never met.
 Debian and rpm have extracted interfaces structurally for twenty-five years, but in a world with no cryptographic purity and no content addressing.
-Nix had both, and spent its cleverness in the other
-direction: it welded identity to the store path, then poured a decade into fighting the self-reference problem the weld created, RFC 62 and ca-derivations and grafts, instead of noticing the weld was the problem.
-Nobody stood at the intersection holding both halves at once.
+The container world built planet-scale distribution and mounting for filesystem layers, but never gave the layer a meaning beyond "apply this tarball next."
+The reproducible-builds project built the verification discipline, hash-for-hash rebuilds, independent rebuilders, with no substrate willing to record where reproducibility ends and trust begins.
+Nix had the purity and the hashes, and spent its cleverness in the other direction: it welded identity to the store path, then poured a decade into fighting the self-reference problem the weld created, RFC 62 and ca-derivations and grafts, instead of noticing the weld was the problem.
+Nobody stood at the intersection holding all the pieces at once.

 And the cheap substrate that makes it practical barely existed until now.
 A generic content-addressed Merkle store you can lazily mount is